WrestleMania 35: Everything to know about WWE's big show

 A Guardian lays down his shield

 You may know actor Dave Bautista from such hits as Guardians of the Galaxy, James Bond: Spectre and Blade Runner 2049.
-But before he was a bona fide Hollywood star, Bautista was just Batista -- his ring name without the "u" -- and six-time world champion in WWE.
+But before he was a bona fide Hollywood star, Bautista was just Batista -- his real name without the "u" -- a six-time world champion in WWE.

-Now 50 years young, he is ready to strap on his wrestling boots one last time before he bids farewell to the squared circle.
-On Monday's Raw, it was made official.
+Now 50 years young, he is ready to strap up his wrestling boots one last time before he bids farewell to the squared circle.
+On last Monday's Raw it was made official.
 He will face Triple H, his oldest on-screen rival, in a no-holds-barred match at WrestleMania.

 This is worth getting excited over for several reasons.
 Firstly, Triple H only wrestles a few times a year and Batista's last match was in 2014.
 WrestleMania is all about dream matches, and these two actually feel like special performers.
-That's rare, since most performers, after three hours of Raw and two hours of SmackDown each week, end up feeling overexposed.
-Neither are spring chickens, with Triple H at 49.
-But the two have a wealth of experience and, with no holds barred as in no rules, will have all sorts of tools to make sure this is a spectacle.
+That's rare, since most wrestlers, after three hours of Raw and two hours of SmackDown each week, end up feeling overexposed.
+Triple H is 49, so neither are spring chickens.
+But the two have a wealth of experience and, with no holds barred meaning no rules, will have all sorts of tools to make sure this is a spectacle.

 But it's possible that the best part of this whole rivalry will be the buildup.
 Batista is playing the bad guy in this story.
 Batista is one of the best bad guys of recent decades.
-His interaction with Triple H on Raw was a hot start.
+His back and forth with Triple H on last week's Raw was a hot start, and this week he gave a a great interview with commentator Michael Cole.
 Any time he's at the microphone, it'll definitely be worth checking out.

 Batista has long said he wanted his retirement match to be against Triple H, and that's been worked into the story line.
-"All I ever wanted," he told Triple H on a Raw segment, was "that one last match to end my career on my terms.
+"All I ever wanted," he told Triple H on last week's Raw, was "that one last match to end my career on my terms.
 And that one last match to end your career on my terms."

 All this means that Batista will be in a key match at the biggest wrestling event of the year and a key character in one of the biggest movies of all time, Avengers: End Game -- both in the same month.